 NPAIHB continues a long-standing tradition of close scrutiny of the IHS budget that began in the 1980s.
 The federal trust responsibility and the relationship between Tribes and the federal government, by definition, require a partnership in developing the IHS budget.
 Northwest Tribes are dedicated to this partnership by creating an Annual Budget Analysis and Recommendations Report as well as tracking appropriations to IHS programs.

-The most recent IHS Budget updates:
+The most recent Portland Area Budget updates:

 The most recent policy issues for Idaho: